Posted: by Bronte

 Most debt consolidation companies will charge their clients a recurring fee for the services performed.
 For people who already have trouble paying their existing bills, these fees often add to the issue, which lead to higher chargeback rates.
 Other times, clients may forget about the recurring fees completely and may initiate a chargeback when they see a suspicious-looking charge on their monthly statement.

 Many businesses get hit with legitimate fraud and friendly fraud tactics, both of which increase a company’s chargeback ratio.
-This ratio threshold is set by the payment processor and often cannot exceed 2% without the account being closed.
+This ratio threshold is set by the payment processor and often cannot exceed 2% without the account being closed, however there are chargeback protections that you can use on your site.

 3. Higher Financial Risk of Fraud